Shutting down a dog meat farmJean Chung for HSI

-Our Animal Rescue Team has identified a dog meat farm in South Korea where 90+ dogs, including many newborn pups, have been suffering.
-The dogs were found locked in cages, with no protection from the hot summer sun or frequent rainstorms.
-Some mothers—covered in scars—have been bred over and over again; their tiny pups taken and sold for dogfighting or slaughtered for their meat.
-Please donate NOW to help us get these dogs to safety, permanently shut down this farm, and fight animal cruelty worldwide.
+Our Animal Rescue Team has identified a dog meat farm in Hongseong, South Korea, where 70+ dogs have been suffering in freezing temperatures, locked away in tiny cages or confined to short chains, fated to be slaughtered for their meat.
+Please donate NOW to help us get these dogs to safety once the travel advisory is lifted, permanently shut down this farm, and fight animal cruelty worldwide.

 must go here

 UPDATE February 19, 2020:

 This farm houses many purebreds, including golden retrievers, beagles, pugs, Boston terriers and more.
 The farmer has been in the business for 30-40 years, selling dogs for meat as well as keeping males for breeding for the dog meat and pet trades.

 Due to the deadly coronavirus outbreak, the U.S. Centers for Disease Control and Prevention have raised the travel advisory for South Korea to the highest, warning Level 3.
 Given this restriction, we have had to make the difficult decision to put a temporary hold on the closure of the South Korean dog meat farm we recently identified and postpone the removal of the 70+ dogs.